EducationalTestingService/rsmtool/doc/evaluation.rst

 If the variance of human or system scores is ``0`` (all scores are the same) or only one response is available, RSMTool returns ``None``.

 .. note::
-  In `scipy` v1.4.1 and later the implementation uses the following formula:
+  In `scipy` v1.4.1 and later, the implementation uses the following formula:

   :math:`r=\displaystyle\frac{H-\bar{H}}{\left\|H-\bar{H}\right\|_2}\cdot\frac{M-\bar{M}}{\left\|M-\bar{M}\right\|_2}`